iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

   pstat = Potentiostat('/dev/ttyACM0')

-This will open a connection which can be used to communicate with the potentiostat shield.
+This will open a connection which can be used to communicate with the Rodeostat.

 .. note::